Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If your smartphone or gadget breaks during the warranty period to no fault of your own, then it should be fixed or replaced by the manufacturer at no cost to you.
 This is due to the fact that most factory warranties cover damage due to faulty components.

 If your phone becomes damaged due to a flaw in its initial manufacture, then the company should pony up for a replacement or repair.
-It is up to the company, however, to decide if the flaw is due to the manufacturing procedure or if it was caused by the consumer during everyday use.
+However, it is up to the company to decide if the flaw is due to the manufacturing procedure or if the consumer caused it during everyday use.

 Manufacturers’ warranties do not typically cover cracked screens, water damage, or user-caused damage of any kind.